 The Affinity cocktail is a variation of the Perfect Martini.
 The Perfect Martini uses equals parts of Sweet and Dry Vermouth along with the Gin as the base.
-The Gin in the Perfect Martini is substituted with Scotch Whisky and with some orange bitters added to it.
-This cocktail works best as an before (or during) dinner drink.
+The Affinity cocktail uses Scotch Whisky as the base spirit.
+It is further enhanced with some orange bitters.
+This cocktail works best as a before (or during) dinner drink.

-You can view the affinity cocktail as a variation of the Perfect Manhattan as well but made with Scotch Whiskey.
+You can view the Affinity cocktail as a variation of the Perfect Manhattan as well but made with Scotch Whiskey.
 The smoky flavor of the Scotch makes for an unique flavor.
 The three main ingredients are in equal parts which makes it different from another similar drink, the Perfect Rob Roy.

 - 1 shot of Scotch Whisky